Run, Don't Walk: The Dyson Supersonic Origin Hair Dryer is on Sale for $100 Off

 The Best Blow Dryer Deals

-This paired-down version of the original Dyson Supersonic hair dryer is currently on sale for $100 off on Saks Fifth Avenue.
+This pared-down version of the original Dyson Supersonic hair dryer is currently on sale for $100 off at Saks.
 It comes with fewer attachments than the original, making it perfect for travel.
 The set includes just the Supersonic dryer and the universally-adored Styling Concentrator attachment.

 This super-sleek blow dryer and diffuser duo from Bio Ionic promises to dry your hair 75 percent faster than other hair dryers on the market.
 It uses technology that checks and maintains the dryer's temperature at a rat e of 100x per second to keep heat damage at bay.
 A combination of three heat and three speed settings allow you to control your style with ease.
 Plus, there's an option to lock your settings so you don't accidentally change your options mid-style.
 "This is by far the best dryer I've used," wrote one reviewer. "[It] dries hair noticeably quicker, my hair is so silky smooth and not frizzy like it normally would be after blow drying.
 Would highly recommend!
 Love the sleek shape also"